Randy Arozarena Player Props: Rays vs. Nationals

-After going 1-for-3 with a home run and an RBI in his last game, Randy Arozarena and the Tampa Bay Rays take on the Washington Nationals (who will start Trevor Williams) at 7:05 PM ET on Monday.
+Randy Arozarena -- 1-for-4 in his last game -- will be in action for the Tampa Bay Rays versus the Washington Nationals, with Chad Kuhl on the hill, on April 4 at 7:05 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Tigers.
+He had a one-hit showing in his last game (1-for-4) against the Nationals.

 Randy Arozarena Game Info & Props vs. the Nationals